-Over the past year, we have witnessed tremendous clinical progress at the Children’s Hospital at Columbia University.
-We are exclusively funding Precision Medicine at Columbia University.
+From 2014-2018 tay-bandz has funded Precision Medicine at Columbia University Medical Center.
 The practice of Precision medicine involves genome sequencing of an individual child’s tumor to identify mutations in their DNA.
 Identification will enable more precise targeted treatment and prevention that will improve outcomes, decrease adverse events, as well as refine or revise diagnosis and achieve more accurate prognosis.

 Customized treatments targeting the precise characteristics of a child’s tumor is a groundbreaking change from the one-size fits all approach used to date.

 What distinguishes Columbia as a leader in the field of personalized medicine are the breadth and depth of clinical expertise across disciplines, the rich and diverse patient population they attract, and access to world-renowned research faculty.
 At Columbia success is measured one patient/one family at a time.

 From 2009-2010 tay-bandz funded a pre-clinical testing program used to establish cell lines from patients who have rare tumors and to then use them to test novel therapeutics.

 From 2005-2009 tay-bandz supported several faucets of solid tumor research including research to understand the biology of pediatric solid tumors.
 The goals were to understand the angiogenesis of pediatric solid tumors, evaluate agents in preclinical models and develop clinical trials with antiangiogenic agents.
 Additionally, tay-bandz supported the Development Therapeutics Program.